yogimogi/yodf/README.md

     s.run(tf.global_variables_initializer())
     for _ in range(50):
         _, cost_final, x_final = s.run([train, x, cost])
-print(f"Minima: {cost_final:.10f} x at minima: {x_final:.10f}")
+print(f"Minima: {cost_final:.10f}, x at minima: {x_final:.10f}")

+## Output
+## Minima: 0.0000000000, x at minima: 0.0000000000
 ```

 ## How does it work?

-It has a class called _Tensor_ with _Variable_ and _\_Constant_ as classes derived from it.
-Tensor has a value and a gradient.
+It has a class called _Tensor_ with _Variable_ and _\_Constant_ as subclasses.
+Tensor object holds a value and a gradient.
 Gradient of a constant is 0 and that of a variable is 1 which is as good as saying d(x)/dx.
-A tensor can also represent an operation and a tensor representating an operation gets created using a convenient function call.
+A tensor can also represent an operation and a tensor representating an operation gets created using a convenient function call like _tf.sin()_ or _tf.matmul()_ etc.

 ```
 import numpy as np